 Note: Many McDonald’s locations are franchises.
 Discounts and participation may vary and are at the discretion of the owner.
 Please call ahead to verify participation.

-On November 11, veterans and active duty military personnel can stop by any participating McDonald’s location for a free Extra Value Meal or another select menu item.
+In 2020 on November 11, veterans and active duty military personnel were able stop by any participating McDonald’s location for a free Extra Value Meal or another select menu item. *We are waiting to confirm this McDonald’s offer for Veterans Day 2021.
+Check back often.

 With more than 37,000 locations it shouldn’t be hard to find a McDonald’s.
 Just be sure to call ahead because not all locations participate in these types of offers.